MicrosoftDocs/sql-docs/docs/reporting-services/report-design/expression-examples-report-builder-and-ssrs.md

     =DateAdd(DateInterval.Month, 6, Parameters!StartDate.Value)
     ```

 - The **Year** function displays the year for a particular date.
 You can use this function to group dates together or to display the year as a label for a set of dates.
 This expression provides the year for a given group of sales order dates.
-The **Month** function and other functions can also be used to manipulate dates.
-For more information, see the [!INCLUDE[visual-basic](../../includes/visual-basic-md.md)](/dotnet/visual-basic/) documentation:
+The **Month** function and other functions can also be used to manipulate dates:

     ``` basic
     =Year(Fields!OrderDate.Value)